Samad Taylor

-Samad Jahad Taylor (born July 11, 1998) is an American professional baseball outfielder and second baseman for the Seattle Mariners of Major League Baseball (MLB).
-He has previously played in MLB for the Kansas City Royals.
+Samad Jahad Taylor (born July 11, 1998) is an American professional baseball outfielder and second baseman for the San Diego Padres of Major League Baseball (MLB).
+He has previously played in MLB for the Kansas City Royals and Seattle Mariners.

 Career

 Taylor attended Corona High School in Corona, California.
 He committed to play college baseball for the Arizona Wildcats.

 Cleveland Indians

 Taylor was selected in the 10th round of the 2016 Major League Baseball draft by the Cleveland Indians and signed for $125,000.
 He was assigned to the Rookie-level Arizona League Indians, where he hit .293 with one home run and 14 runs batted in (RBIs) in 32 games.
 He started the 2017 season with the Low-A Mahoning Valley Scrappers.

 Toronto Blue Jays

 On July 31, 2017, the Indians traded Taylor and pitcher Thomas Pannone to the Toronto Blue Jays in exchange for reliever Joe Smith.
 He later said that it took several weeks to adjust to the trade.
 The Blue Jays assigned Taylor to the Rookie Advanced Bluefield Blue Jays for five games before promoting him to the Vancouver Canadians for the remainder of the season.
 In 52 total games in 2017, Taylor hit .294 with six home runs.

 Taylor played for the Single-A Lansing Lugnuts in 2018.
 In 121 games, he batted .228 with nine home runs and 53 RBI.
 His 44 stolen bases were a significant increase from 7 the previous year, which he credited to studying the tendencies of pitchers and catchers.
 He was promoted to the High-A Dunedin Blue Jays in 2019, where he played in 108 games and hit .216 with seven home runs, 38 RBI, and 26 steals.

 After the 2020 minor league season was cancelled due to the COVID-19 pandemic, Taylor played 25 games for the Canberra Cavalry in the Australian Baseball League from December 2020 to February 2021.
 He played the 2021 season for the Double-A New Hampshire Fisher Cats, batting .294 with 16 home runs, 52 RBI, and 30 stolen bases in 87 games and was named a MiLB.com Organization All-Star.
 Taylor played with the Tigres del Licey of the Dominican Winter League during the offseason.
 He started 2022 with the Triple-A Buffalo Bisons.
 He was placed on the injured list on July 4, then came back for one game on July 13 before going back on the injured list for the rest of the season.
 Before his injury, he hit .258 with 9 home runs and 23 stolen bases in 70 games in his first trip through Triple-A.